The Graduate School’s office is located in Mitchell Hall, room 261

 Frequently Asked Questions (FAQ) for Graduate Students and Programs Regarding Coronavirus (COVID-19)

 This FAQ communication builds on the Campus COVID-19 Academic Continuity Plan and expands it to address emerging questions specific to graduate education.
-This document will be updated as needed and can be found at this site and the main UWM campus sites.
+Please also see Covid-19 Information Campus Updates Website for additional information about the 2021-22 academic year.

 B. Classes | Exams | Defenses

 B.1 How will Graduate student classes be handled in spring?